GSI-HPC/slurm-singularity-exec/tests/runtime/README.md

 2. Build and install the slurm-singularity-exec plugin
 3. Verify plugin files are installed (library and configuration)
 4. Verify plugin CLI options appear in `sbatch --help` and `srun --help`
-5. Verify SPANK plugin loads when jobs run (check slurmd logs)
+5. Verify SPANK plugin loads when jobs run (check container logs)
 6. Submit and run a containerized test job (if singularity/apptainer is available)

 ## Docker Compose Architecture